Fay09020902/Ticket-Pass/README.md

 ## User Comments:
 1. Comments section on event details page where users can leave comments and feedback.
 2. Display of comments left by other users on the event details page.

+## Seat:
+1. Display an interactive seat map for each event venue.
+2. Allow users to click on available seats on the map to select them.
+3. After selecting seats, users should be able to proceed directly to the checkout page, where they can review their selections and see the total cost.